 As we recall, stocks are claims of ownership in the business (also called the Equity) that is publicly distributed.
 However, this ownership can come in many different nuances.
 We list different types of stocks that you may encounter in your investment career.
-Not all of these are exactly a variant of stock ownership, but we have included these here as we will come across these terms one time or other in our investing career.
+Not all of these are exactly a variant of stock ownership, but we have included these here.

 The Two Basic Types of Stocks: Common Stock and Preferred Stock

 Common Stock: When we discuss stock, we normally refer to the Common Stock in a company.
 This is a unit of equity in the company that is junior to most other claims.
 For example, all debt is senior to stock and in case of dissolution or liquidation of the company, the bond holders are paid first before the stock holders are.
 Common stock holders are last in line with their claims on the assets and earnings of a company.

 Common stock is generally listed and traded on public stock exchange and can be easily bought and sold by retail investors through their brokers (what is a stock broker?).
 Because the stock holders have the last claim on a company assets and earnings, this is one of the riskiest instruments.
 There can be no guarantee of a return of capital to the investors in the common stock.